Huang Fu-san

 Huang Fu-san (黃富三) is a Taiwanese historian.

 Education

 Huang Fu-san earned his master's degree specializing in the history of Taiwan from National Taiwan University, supervised by Yang Yun-ping.
 With Huang's aid, Chen Chi-lu organized the first Seminars on Taiwan Studies at NTU from 1965 to 1967.
 The seminars were sponsored by the Harvard–Yenching Institute and ended when Huang won a scholarship provided by the Ministry of Education to pursue a doctorate at the University of Cambridge.
+She earned a Master of Letters (M.Litt.) and a Ph.D. from Cambridge.

 Career

 Huang completed his dissertation, The Role of the Female Workers in the Textile Industry during the British Industrial Revolution, in 1972, and returned to NTU as a lecturer on western history.
 Huang's adviser Yang persuaded him to focus on Taiwanese history, and he began lecturing on the subject in 1975.
 Huang reestablished the Seminars on Taiwan Studies with funding from the Lim Pen-Yuan Cultural and Educational Foundation, founded in 1977.
 Between September 1986 and June 1987, Huang was an associate of the Harvard–Yenching Institute.
 Huang stated in 1994 that his university studies on Taiwanese history covered Koxinga and the Kingdom of Tungning, but did not include the period of Japanese rule.
 When he began teaching, Huang worked to incorporate the start of Japanese authority over Taiwan in 1895 into his courses.
 In 1993, Huang accepted Kwang-chih Chang's invitation to serve as the first director of the preparatory office that became the Institute of Taiwan History, a division of Academia Sinica.
 Huang has also worked for Academia Sinica as an adjunct research fellow.
 Additionally, Huang has served on the Cultural Assets Review Committee convened by the Taipei City Government.
 Huang retired from the Institute of Taiwan History in 2010.

 Huang has offered commentary on the Dutch Formosa period, as well as Taiwan under Japanese rule.
 Huang has also discussed Japan–Taiwan relations, and a frequent topic of his published research, the Wufeng Lin family.